 Which brings me to the next question: Why Are They Called “Clipless” when you “Clip Into Them?

 The answer to this question is about a paragraph long, but the short answer is that first, we had pedals.
 Then we made toe cages that we strapped our feet into.
 Then we invented shoes with clips on the bottom that clipped to the pedal with straps on top for added security.
 These were hard to put on and remove and to differentiate the new “clipless” design that didn’t trap your feet to the pedal they called the new design “clipless”.

 Now, some 119 years later, this new design is the only one in major use… and we still call them “clipless”.

 This is an on-going debate even among experienced cyclists.

-The clip was pedals hold your feet in better, reducing foot slippage and shin banging.
+The clipless pedals secure your feet better, reducing foot slippage and shin bang.
 They also dramatically increase efficiency making them the top choice of pro racers in all disciplines.

 However, the flat pedal is still common among freestyle riders as it is simply hard to do it tailwhip when your feet are locked in the pedals.